jguida941/ci-hub-orchestrator/docs/development/architecture/ARCHITECTURE_PLAN.md

   → Drift detection (template-guard)
 ```

-**No one else has this full loop.** Backstage does catalog.
+Backstage does catalog.
 Sigstore does attestation.
 Copier does templating.
 CI-CD Hub does **all of it with deterministic drift detection**.

 ### Enterprise Feature 1: Fleet Dashboard UI